Get Started with the Salesforce Mobile App

 Understand the Limitations

-The Salesforce app does a lot, but it doesn’t do everything—be aware that there are some differences from the full Salesforce site.
-Make it a priority to learn about the Salesforce features that aren’t in the Salesforce app, that have functional gaps, or that work differently in the mobile app.
+The Salesforce mobile app does a lot, but it doesn’t do everything—be aware that there are some differences from the desktop Salesforce site.
+Make it a priority to learn about the Salesforce features that aren’t in the Salesforce mobile app, that have functional gaps, or that work differently in the mobile app.

 Now that Salesforce is installed on your phone, pause for a moment and relish the fact that you’re taking the first step in your organization’s mobile journey.
 Exciting, isn’t it?